I2RLab/RegretMeasurement-GUI/README.md

 To view the measured data, go to the folder named: ParticipantsRegretData.

-To interpret and analyze the data, we need other tools which I will upload soon.
+To interpret and analyze the data, we need other tools which are in the RegretDataAnalysis repository in my account.